October 1, 2025

 Lego Design Elements by Interbrand

-Not exactly a rebrand but with a company like Lego.
-That isn't something that happens over night.
-Interbrand collaborates with the brick company to help create consistency across their portfolio of physical products and digital platforms.
+Not exactly a rebrand, but with a company like Lego, consistency is key.
+Interbrand collaborates with Lego to create consistency across their portfolio of physical products and digital platforms.

 Two Decades of Visual Diaries